rodomvp/KennelApp/README.md

     $ git push origin githubusername-feature-name

-Then using the github website, find your branch and create a pull request.
+Then using the github website, find your branch and create a pull request. __NB By default, Gh Pull Requests are for `yourbrach --> master`__, so be sure to specify that your PR's intention as `yourbranch --> rgulle4-xp-rails`.

 Label it with `needs review`.
 Then discuss it with at least one other pair of eyeballs.

 ### Squash, then merge back in

-After you get a :+1: or a "good to merge", merge the changes into master.
+After you get a :+1: or a "good to merge", merge the changes into rgulle4-xp-rails.

 First, rebase.
 Pick only commits that are necessary.
 Squash others.
 The goal is to condense your history into a comprehensible series of